chirpstack/chirpstack-gateway-bridge/docs/content/install/gateway/tektelic.md

 ### Edit the LoRa Gateway Bridge configuration

-To connect the LoRa Gateway Bridge with your MQTT broker, you must update the LoRa Gateway Bridge configuration file: `/etc/lora-gateway-bridge/lora-gateway-bridge.toml`.
+To connect the LoRa Gateway Bridge with your MQTT broker, you must update the LoRa Gateway Bridge configuration file, which is located at:
+`/etc/lora-gateway-bridge/lora-gateway-bridge.toml`.

 ### (Re)start and stop commands